aeternity/ae-channel-service/README.md

 ```

 point your browser to `http://localhost:4000/`
 > testnet is currently load balanced, you need to be persistent (try again) to get your channel up and running.
-Current recomended worksround is to host your own node.
+Current recommended workaround is to host your own node.

 > if your interface is missing CSS you need to:
 `cd apps/ae_channel_interface/assets && npm install && cd -`